spotin/spotin/docs/explanations/about-github/index.md

 !!! quote

     The complete developer platform to build, scale, and deliver secure software.

+## How and why do we use GitHub

 We use GitHub to store our [Git](../about-git/index.md) repositories and ship our code to production.